NCIP/nci-value-set-editor/README.md

-Welcome to the nci-value-set-editor Project!
+Welcome to the NCI EVS Value Set Editor Project!
 ==============================

-EVS Value Set Editor provides a means for users to extract subsets of the universe of concepts comprised of all terminologies hosted by NCICB’s terminology server.
+The NCI EVS Value Set Editor is used to create and maintain CTS 2 value set and pick list definitions for loading into the LexEVS terminology server, which resolves the definitions against referenced terminologies.
+This initial prototype release is used internally to generate all value sets published by EVS, but will need further development to reach a broader user community.

 The key capabilities of EVS Value Set Editor include the following:
 * Create a new value set (i.e., LexEVS value set definition) from scratch.